 What happens with submitted PLICS data

 Data from a trust’s costing system will be produced at a patient level and submitted to NHS Digital via SEFT.
 The PLICS files submitted are then validated at NHS Digital.
-Subject to successful validation, this data is then linked to Hospital Episode Statistics (HES) data held by NHS Digital.
+Subject to successful validation, this data may then be linked to other data held by NHS Digital.

-NHS Digital then pseudonymise the resultant linked data, before it is provided to NHS England and NHS Improvement via SEFT.
+NHS Digital then pseudonymise the PLICS data, before it is provided to NHS England and NHS Improvement via SEFT.
 NHS England and NHS Improvement will then use this PLICS data (see above for further information on what the Patient Level Information Costing Data Set is used for).

-NHS Digital will publish analysis of the PLICS data linked to HES.
+NHS Digital will publish analysis of the PLICS data.
 NHS Digital may also link the PLICS data to other activity and outcome data and publish analysis.
 NHS Digital may make the data available to other organisations via the Data Access Request Service (DARS).